< First Penitentiary Photos >

 Over time, criticisms of the Pennsylvania System grew, with concerns raised about its impact on prisoners' mental health and its high cost of operation.
 Eastern State Penitentiary ceased operations as a prison in 1971, due to its outdated facilities and the changing attitudes towards incarceration.
 After its closure, the Philadelphia Streets Department used the penitentiary grounds for storage until the mid 1980s.

-The former penitentiary is also known for its extremely haunted reputation and hosts special events, especially around Halloween season, including ghost tours and other spooky attractions.
+The former penitentiary is known for its extremely haunted reputation and hosts special events, especially around Halloween season, offering ghost tours and other spooky attractions.
+In fact, it is cited by many experts, including the National Archives Foundation, as the most haunted place in all of America.